 How to Use the Estimate

 Now that you have the estimate and have spoken to the insurance company handling the payment of services to repair your car, find a location.
 You’ll have the car taken to them, and there is very little you must do as a result.
 Your job now is to wait for them to call you to pick up your car when the repairs have been completed.
 There is no need to seek help anywhere else for payment, and there is no reason you should be required to pay anything upon picking up your car.
 The body shop handling the repairs will contact the insurance company and send your bill their way to have it taken care of.
+In some cases, Los Angeles car lease companies like Zooomr, Avvis, and Enterprise, will work directly with your insurance provider and roll your settlement/compensation into a new car lease.

 If you have any questions or you are still confused about how this works, don’t hesitate to contact an attorney to ask the questions you need asked.
 Personal injury and car accident attorneys work hard to provide you with answers to help you feel more comfortable as the process continues.
 You want to be sure you are handling everything as you should when your car is in need of repair, and that’s what attorneys are here to help with.
 Call one today to ask any questions you need, to find out what you can do to help with your case.
 You have questions following accidents, and an attorney has the answers you’re looking for.